GPU-based track-finding for the J-PARC muon g-2/EDM experiment: Track finding

-A general example of track finding for \textit{g-2}/EDM experiment is described in simple steps in Figure~\ref{houghtransform}.
+A general example of track-finding for \textit{g-2}/EDM experiment is described in simple steps in figure~\ref{houghtransform}.
 Positrons from muon decays travel in a helical trajectory within the magnetic storage ring.
 When this trajectory is projected onto the $\phi$-$z$ plane, it appears as a straight line with a certain slope and intercept.
-To identify these lines, the Hough Transform algorithm~\cite{osti_4746348, 10.1145/367177.367199} is employed.
+The straight line model is only an approximation and deviations are expected on account of the fact that the center of the track does not always coincide with the centre of the detector volume in addition to the effect brought about by energy loss and scattering.
+To identify these lines, a hough transform algorithm~\cite{osti_4746348, 10.1145/367177.367199} is employed.
 This technique is particularly effective in detecting geometric shapes such as lines or circles even in data that is noisy, sparse, or has overlapping patterns.
 Each point in the $\phi$-$z$ plane can be transformed into a sinusoidal curve in the Hough space, defined by the parameters $(\rho, \theta)$, through the relation~\cite{10.1145/361237.361242}:

 In the Hough space, intersections of these curves represent potential straight lines formed by multiple hits in the $\phi$-$z$ plane.
 The bin with the highest accumulation in Hough space indicates the most probable line candidate.
 Once a line is identified in the $\phi$-$z$ plane, the corresponding RecoHits lying along it are used as seeds to reconstruct the full track in three-dimensional space.